 Research Design:

 This study made use of a correlation research design to examine the probability of a relationship between collaborative peer learning, self regulated learning and online learning satisfaction.
-To establish a theoretical model, collaborative peer learning was taken as an exogenous variable (independent) while self-Regulated learning and online learning satisfaction were endogenous variables (dependent variable) with Self-Regulated learning as the mediator variable.
+To establish a theoretical model, collaborative peer learning was taken as an exogenous variable (independent) while self-Regulated learning and online learning satisfaction are endogenous variables (dependent variable) with Self-Regulated learning as the mediator variable.

 Sample and Population:

 This study was carried out in the Higher Technical Teacher’s Training College Kumba of the University of Buea.
-The target population was any student who was involved in courses in which the lecturers offered blended learning.
+The target population is any student who is involved in courses in which the lecturers offered blended learning.
 HTTTC Kumba is found in one of the areas that is being affected by the Anglophone crisis in Cameroon.
 Thus there are periods when a face to face class is either dangerous or impossible.
 It is at such instances that teachers resort to blended learning.
 Most teachers have at one time or the other employed this hybrid method in order to save time and also resources so that the work load for that course is covered by the end of the semester.

-Sampling Procedure: In order to reduce bias, students offering general courses were used in this study.
+Sampling Procedure: In order to reduce bias, students offering general courses are used in this study.
 General courses are those courses offered by almost all the students of a particular level.
 Two of such courses were used in the 2023/2024 academic year.
-One of the courses was for the final year students of the first cycle while the other course was for the final year students of the second cycle.
-The questionnaire was administered to all the students offering these two courses.
+One of the courses is for the final year students of the first cycle while the other course is for the final year students of the second cycle.
+The questionnaire is administered to all the students offering these two courses.

 Table 1: Demography of students administered copies of the questionnaire to